CPAN-Security/CPANSec-Admin/README.md

-# CPANSEC-Admin
+# CPANSec-Admin

 CPAN Advisory DB Admin Utility.

 The `cpansec-admin` CLI app is an administrative utility for maintaining the [CPAN Advisory Database](https://github.com/CPAN-Security/cpan-advisory-database).

-Unless you are a CPANSEC maintainer, you don't need to install or use this distribution at all.
+Unless you are a CPANSec maintainer, you don't need to install or use this distribution at all.

 ### License and Copyright